Foiz-Ashik/awkScript/README.md

 My script(myScript.sh) will use wget to download a csv consisting of top companies sorted by Symbol,Name,Sector.

 ## Step 2:

-Then it will take out the Sector and Symbol then print out just the company names.
+It will take out the Sector and Symbol then print out just the company names.

 ## Preview of the Script